 - 200% deduction for the first SGD 100,000 of expenditure incurred to license qualifying IP.

 Mergers and acquisitions allowance

 The mergers and acquisitions allowance allows a write-off, over five years, of 25% of the value of qualifying mergers or acquisitions deals executed between 1 April 2015 and 31 March 2020, subject to a cap of SGD 5 million (SGD 10 million for deals executed from 1 April 2016 to 31 March 2020) per year of assessment.
-This incentive is available only to companies that are incorporated, tax resident, and carrying on a business in Singapore.
+This incentive is available to companies that are incorporated, tax resident, and carrying on a business in Singapore; however, this requirement may be waived for companies under the headquarters schemes (further details below) and the Maritime Sector Incentive (MSI) (further details below) for shipping-related supporting services (for share acquisitions completed from 17 February 2012 to 31 March 2020).
 A 200% tax allowance is also granted on transaction costs (capped at SGD 100,000 per year of assessment) incurred on qualifying deals.

 Financial services incentives

 The FSI scheme covers a broad range of financial institutions, including bond intermediaries, Asian currency units, derivative traders, fund managers, equity capital market intermediaries, operational headquarters, providers of high-value-added processing services supporting financial activities, providers of trustee and custodian services, and trust management or administration services.
 Financial institutions that plan to expand their Singapore operations and are prepared to meet various strict qualifying conditions may apply for this incentive.